melanietosik/bow-sentiment-classifier/README.md

 #### Optimizer

-We will compare `Adam` vs. `SGD`, both with default parameters.
-SGD doesn't seem to be working well at all.
-We will keep using `Adam` for now.
+We will compare `adam` vs. `sgd`, both with default parameters. `sgd` doesn't seem to be working well at all.
+We will keep using `adam` for now.

 #### Linear annealing of learning rate